lauramika/Memory-Game/README.md

 # Memory Game
 ## Intro
-It's a single player card game in which all of the cards are laid fce down on a surface and two cards are flipped face up over each turn.
+It's a single player card game in which all of the cards are laid face down on a surface and two cards are flipped face up over each turn.
 If all pairs are matched within the given time period, game is won.
 ## User Stories